111 Old Country Road, Westbury NY 11590 | (516) 334-7990

 Mausoleum Buildings: Open from 8:00AM to 4:30PM*

-*Mausoleums at Holy Rood will close at 3:30 PM on Thursdays from June-September for maintenance
+*Mausoleums at Holy Rood will close at 3:30 PM on Thursdays from June-November for maintenance

 Note: Cemetery gates may remain closed during unsafe weather conditions